mikkel32/AutoParry/README.md

 # AutoParry
-A code to AutoParry a ball
+A code to Parry a ball